langflow-ai/langflow/README.md

 </p>

 # Core features
-1. **Open-source framework:** Python-based and agnostic to any model, API, data source, or database.
+1. Python-based and agnostic to models, APIs, data sources, or databases.
-2. **Visual canvas IDE:** Intuitive drag-and-drop interface for building and running workflows.
+2. Visual IDE for drag-and-drop building and testing of workflows.
-3. **Playground:** Immediately test and iterate workflows with step-by-step control.
+3. Playground to immediately test and iterate workflows with step-by-step control.
-4. **Conditional workflows:** Build complex, Turing-complete workflows for powerful AI and RAG applications
-5. **Multi-Agent capabilities:** Create AIs with multiple agents using different models working together on tasks.
-6. **Cloud service:** Build, test, deploy and monitor AI applications in the cloud.
-7. **Customizable Components:**  Control component execution with custom Python code.
+4. Multi-agent orchestration and conversation management and retrieval.
+5. Free cloud service - get started  in minutes with no setup.
-8. **Export JSON or API Deployment:** Export as JSON or as a JavaScript or Python API  back-end service.
+6. Publish workflows as back-end APIs or export as a Python application.
-9. **Observability:** Real time traceability with LangSmith integration by adding LangChain API key.
+7. Real time observability with LangSmith, LangFuse, or LangWatch integration.
-10. **Enterprise-ready:** Deploy on DataStax cloud service to support enterprise security and scale
+8. Support enterprise security and scale with free DataStax Langflow cloud service.
-11. **Ecosystem Integrations:** Prebuilt, reusable components to connect to any model, API, data source or database.
+9. Prebuilt ecosystem integrations to any model, API or database.

 ![Integrations](https://github.com/user-attachments/assets/df4a6714-60de-4a8b-aff0-982c5aa467e3)